PowerShell/DscResources/CommunityCalls/2019-06-19/agenda.md

 ### Discussions

 - Topics or questions from the community (welcome at any point during the call)
-- Ben not able to maintain HyperV anymore
+- Ben Gelens not able to maintain [xHyper-V](https://github.com/PowerShell/xHyper-V) anymore
 - [DSC Community Logo](https://github.com/PowerShell/DscResources/issues/507)
 - Waffle board has closed, Migrated to GitHub board, but not great
 - Talk to us on PoshCode slack: the #dsc channel in either [Slack](https://powershell.slack.com) or [Discord](https://discordapp.com/channels/180528040881815552/447475636487979008). *The form on the page http://slack.poshcode.org/ does not work, though there is a link in the text on that page that works.
 Joel has said that the form is meant to be removed*.